Bobby Wagner: Professional career

-Seattle Seahawks
+Seattle Seahawks (first stint)

 2012

 The Seattle Seahawks selected Wagner in the second round (47th overall) of the 2012 NFL draft.
 He is the 11th highest player selected in the NFL draft from Utah State and the highest since Rulon Jones in 1980.
 The Seahawks also drafted his Utah State teammate Robert Turbin in the fourth round.
 On May 7, 2012, the Seahawks signed Wagner to a four-year, $4.30 million contract that includes $2.51 million guaranteed and a signing bonus of $1.57 million.

 Wagner entered training camp competing for the vacant starting middle linebacker role against Barrett Ruud and Matt McCoy.
 Although Ruud was initially supposed to replace David Hawthorne, an injury sidelined him during organized team activities, giving Wagner valuable time with the first team defense.
 Head coach Pete Carroll named Wagner the starting middle linebacker, along with outside linebackers K. J. Wright and Leroy Hill, to start the regular season.

 He made his professional regular season debut and first career start in the Seahawks season-opener at the Arizona Cardinals and recorded four combined tackles during their 20–16 loss.
 In Week 5, Wagner recorded five combined tackles and made his first career sack on Cam Newton in the Seahawks' 16–12 victory.
 The next week, he made a season-high 14 combined tackles in a 24–23 victory against the New England Patriots.
 On November 25, 2012, Wagner recorded nine combined tackles, two pass deflections, and intercepted his first career pass off Miami Dolphins quarterback Ryan Tannehill during a 24–21 loss.
 On December 9, 2012, he collected eight combined tackles, two pass deflections, and intercepted two passes off of John Skelton in a 58–0 routing against the Arizona Cardinals.
 Wagner finished his rookie season with 140 combined tackles (87 solo), four pass deflections, three interceptions. and two sacks in 16 games and 15 starts.
 Pro Football Focus (PFF) ranked him the second best inside linebacker in 2012 and the best rookie linebacker during the season.
 He was named to the PFWA All-Rookie Team.

 The Seahawks finished second in the NFC West with an 11–5 record and received a playoff berth.
 On January 6, 2013, Wagner started in his first career playoff game and recorded nine combined tackles during a 24–14 victory at the Washington Redskins in the National Football Conference (NFC) Wild Card Round.
 They were eliminated by the Atlanta Falcons in the Divisional Round.